-17.3 VESTED BENEFITS
+18.3 VESTED BENEFITS

-The Board, based on the advice of the Actuary, certifies that the net market value of the Scheme's assets was less than the total value of the vested benefits of the Scheme, as at 31 March 2019 (refer note 11 to the financial statements).
+The Board, based on the advice of the Actuary, certifies that the net market value of the Scheme's assets was less than the total value of the vested benefits of the Scheme, as at 31 March 2019 (refer to note 12 of the financial statements).

-17.4 INVESTMENT WITH PARTIES TO THE SCHEME
+18.4 INVESTMENT WITH PARTIES TO THE SCHEME

-The Board confirms that, to the best of its knowledge, not more than 10 percent of the net market value of the Scheme assets were invested with the employer, or associated entities, either directly or indirectly, who are parties to the Scheme.
+The Board confirms that, to the best of its knowledge, not more than 10 percent of the net market value of the Scheme assets were invested with employers (or associated entities), either directly or indirectly, who are parties to the Scheme.

-17.5 TRUST DEED
+18.5 TRUST DEED